google/fonts/.github/ISSUE_TEMPLATE/1_add-axis.md

 This explanation would help to discern the validity of the axis itself and its definitions such as the ranges.
 This information could be used to create additional educational content.

-## Axis Metadata fields
+## Axis metadata fields

 Complete the following metadata field for the axis.
-You could read about the [Axis Metadata Fields](https://github.com/googlefonts/axisregistry#axis-metadata-fields) in the Readme section of this repository.
+You can read about the [Axis Metadata Fields](https://github.com/googlefonts/axisregistry#axis-metadata-fields) in the Readme section of this repository.

+- For the time being every custom axis is registered with only one fallback, which should be named "Default" and the value should match the axis `default_value`.
+- The description gives users more context about what the axis does or how it can be used.
+It should be written in a general way allowing it to make sense for other cases and should include a clarificacion of the range.
+This text is used on the Type Tester tab of the font specimen page, under the info button (i) next to the axis name.

 ```
-#[TAG] based on (url of the font's repository introducing the axis)
+#[Four letter axis TAG] based on (url of the font's repository introducing the axis)
 tag: ""
 display_name: ""
 min_value: